ashchhabra/Project_docker_jenkins_build_deploy/README.md

 Creating Jenkins as a docker container, and using Jenkins pipeline to create docker image(Jar), build it and deploy it on Docker Swarm

-# Intial Installations to start off!!
+# Initial Installations to start off!!

 - Install ubuntu(Virtual Machine) on Oracle VirtualBox